you’re somehow connected

 how have we as human beings acted and navigated collectively, as well as individually?

-You’re somehow connected does not aim to give an answer, but more to describe a wide spectre of dreams for the future, from a near past,
+you’re somehow connected does not aim to give answers, but to describe a wide specter of dreams

 - what are your dreams for the future?